Species Introduction

 ✓ Expert Tip

-Q: What temperature should I maintain for my Long Fin Guama Bristlenose Pleco?
+Q: What substrate is most suitable for Long Fin Guama Bristlenose Plecos?

 ✓ Expert Tip